HRDAG/training-docs/tips/nvim/README.md

 prompt in neovim, for example if you are in normal mode, you can type `:help hiden` to get a detailed explanation.

+- `set ignorecase` and `set smartcase`: these are both related to the functionality of search

 - `syntax enable`: enables syntax highlighting, this is huge for making code easier to read and write, but it'll work best if you find a colorscheme that is both comfortable to look at, and that clearly distinguishes between